anarancio/nifty-wallet/docs/configuration.md

 All these are running APIs, so we need to specify where they are in order to let the wallet access them.

-The file that lets us configure this is [`index.js`.](../app/scripts/controllers/rif/configuration/index.js) There we will see that is a JS file with some functions inside, basically what we need to change is the function `getInitialConfigStructure` that makes the initial setup.
+The file that lets us configure this is [`index.js`.](../app/scripts/controllers/rif/configuration/index.js) This is a JS file which defines a particular set of functions.
+We need to change the `getInitialConfigStructure` function because it is the one that does the initial setup.
 This function looks similar to this:

 ```js